-The Company has one active stock-based equity plan at August 31, 2015, the CytoDyn Inc. 2012 Equity Incentive Plan (the "2012 Plan"), which was approved by shareholders at the Company's 2012 annual meeting to replace the 2004 Stock Incentive Plan and was subsequently amended by shareholder approval in February 2015 to increase the number of shares available for issuance from 3,000,000 to 5,000,000 shares of common stock.
-As of August 31, 2015, the Company had 1,754,930 shares available for future stock-based grants under the 2012 Plan.
+The Company has one active stock-based equity plan at November 30, 2015, the CytoDyn Inc. 2012 Equity Incentive Plan (the "2012 Plan"), which was approved by shareholders at the Company's 2012 annual meeting to replace the 2004 Stock Incentive Plan and was subsequently amended by shareholder approval in February 2015 to increase the number of shares available for issuance from 3,000,000 to 5,000,000 shares of common stock.
+As of November 30, 2015, the Company had 404,930 shares available for future stock-based grants under the 2012 Plan.

-During the three months ended August 31, 2015, the Company issued 5,342,790 common stock warrants outside of the 2012 Plan to investors in the Company's private equity offering, as further described in Note 7.
-Investors in the offering purchased common stock plus a warrant covering 50 % of common stock shares purchased.
+During the six-months ended November 30, 2015, the Company issued 11,724,092 common stock warrants outside of the 2012 Plan, of which 380,000 were granted to consultants, 1,000,000 to AVCP as described above in Note 3 and the remaining 10,344,092 issued to investors in the Company's private equity and debt offerings, as further described in Note 7.
+Investors in the offering, purchased common stock plus a warrant covering 50% of common stock shares purchased.
 Each warrant has an exercise price of \$0.75 per share and a five-year term.
-In connection with this private placement and pursuant to the Placement Agent Agreement dated June 18, 2015, the Company issued to its placement agent, as additional compensation, a warrant covering 1,272,131 common shares with an exercise price of \$0.75 per share and a five-year term and vest immediately with an approximate Black-Scholes valuation of approximately \$593,000.
+In connection with this private placement and pursuant to the Placement Agent Agreement dated November 11, 2015, the Company issued to its placement agent, as additional compensation, a warrant covering 1,716,643 common shares, which is included in the above total, with an exercise price of \$0.75 per share, a five-year term and immediate vesting.
+The placement agent warrant has a Black-Scholes valuation of approximately \$776,000.

-During the three months ended August 31, 2015, the Company granted its annual stock option awards to directors to purchase a total of 350,000 shares of common stock to directors with an exercise price of \$0.975 per share.
+During the six-months ended November 30, 2015, the Company granted annual stock option awards to directors to purchase a total of 350,000 shares of common stock with an exercise price of \$0.975 per share.
 These option awards vest at 25% per quarter over one year.
 The grant date fair value related to these options was \$0.49 per share.
 An additional stock option was granted to a director to purchase a total of 250,000 shares of common stock with an exercise price of \$0.97 and was fully vested upon grant date.
 The grant date fair value related to this option award was \$0.43 per share.